argoproj-labs/argocd-image-updater/docs/configuration/registries.md

   if the `<image_alias>.sort-mode` is `latest` but will instead use the sorting from the tag list.

-If you want to take above example to the `argocd-image-updater-cm` ConfigMap, you need to define the key `registries.conf` in the data of the ConfigMap as
+If you want to take above example to the `argocd-image-updater-config` ConfigMap, you need to define the key `registries.conf` in the data of the ConfigMap as
 below: